adrija70/Replicating-figures-of-Genome-wide-association-between-YAP-TAZ-TEAD-/README.md

 To begin, start with the workflow overview, which provides a picture of the full analysis before diving into details.

+I have included the parts of the workflow that required the most independent problem-solving and implementation.
+The remaining downstream analyses can be reproduced by following [Tommy Tang's tutorials](https://crazyhottommy.github.io/reproduce_genomics_paper_figures/index.html), so they are not duplicated here.

 Happy learning!!

+Update: